hpacheco/ses/labs/Lab1.md

 ```
 </details>

-This time, ctverif detectes no constant-time violation.
+This time, ctverif detects no constant-time violation.
 Note that, to guarantee that this result is sound and all potential violations are caught, it is important to set a large-enough loop unroll parameter.

 [^3]: Verifying the non-interference property is more challenging in practice but also more precise: information may flow from secret data to particular expression without it affecting the valuations of those expressions.
 This difference in precision becomes more evident when the program is allowed to reveal some secret information, e.g., it is natural for a password checker to reveal the return value stating if the user-introduced password was correct; this detail is however not relevant for our example.
 If interested, check the ctverif [paper](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_almeida.pdf) for more information.